YashKTJadhav1999/Big-Basket-Cart-Prediction/README.md

 6. Sorting the rules by decreasing LIFT.
 7. Printing the raw results.
 8. Printing results in a proper format.
-9. Displaying Top 10 food products with highest relationship between each other based on the LIFT.
+9. Displaying Top 10 food products with the highest relationship with each other based on the LIFT.